mapmeld/jsquil/README.md

 p.if_then(test_register, then_branch, else_branch);
 ```

-Adding gate and measurement noise to the QVM
+Adding gate and measurement noise to the QVM, to simulate a quantum computer

 ```javascript
 let gate_noise = [x, y, z];